denser-org/denser-retriever/denser_retriever/experiments/README.md

 ```

 The ingestion storage and vector tokens and their costs are reported after the ingestion.
 If you run a large experiment,
-make sure to set the quotas to a higher value.
+make sure to set the quotas to `inf` so you have infinite budget to run experiments.
 As a reference, the ingestion of scifact dataset (5183 documents) has the
 following ingestion stats:

 ```json